-The fun and colorful bucket truck helps promote safe energy use at home to students for many years to come.
+Now that The Terminator has his very own ride, his educational activities have increased!
+The fun and colorful bucket truck helps promote safe energy use at home to students.
 Don't be surprised if you see the Terminator show up with his flashy ride at a school or community event near you!

-At the end of 2016, MLGW's newly restored and improved Terminator Truck debuted as an important addition to Christmas community parades in Whitehaven and downtown Memphis.
-MLGW volunteers walked close to the truck and distributed gifts and candy to parade attendees while the Terminators drove the unique vehicle and shared in the excitement with observers.
-The pictures tell the story.
+At the end of 2017, the restored and improved Terminator Truck debuted as an important addition to Christmas community parades in Whitehaven, Germantown and downtown Memphis.
+Employee volunteers from MLGW walked close to the truck and distributed gifts and candy to parade attendees while the Terminators drove the unique vehicle and shared in the excitement with observers.